 - 8. Proof of English proficiency by one or more of the following means: - a.
-A score of 500 or higher on the TOEFL (173 on the computerized version; 61 on the Internet-based version). - b.
+A score of 500 or higher on the TOEFL (173 on the computerized version; 61 on the Internet-based version); a score of 5.5 or higher on the IELTS. - b.
 A grade of "C" or better in two standard English composition courses at a regionally accredited institution of higher education in the United States. - c.
 Successful completion of an intensive English program at a level of instruction that permits enrollment in college-level courses. - d.
 An associate degree from a regionally accredited institution of higher education in the United States. - 8.
 A letter of certification presented each academic year of planned attendance at the college (dated no more than six months prior to the desired enrollment date) from a reputable financial institution stating that the applicant possesses financial resources of at least \$23,000 (U.S.). - 9.
 ASU Mid-South Supplemental Application.